Neuschwanstein Castle: Inspiration and design

-The building design was drafted by the stage designer Christian Jank and realised by the architect Eduard Riedel.
+The stage designer drafted the building design Christian Jank and realised it by the architect Eduard Riedel.
 For technical reasons, the ruined castles could not be integrated into the plan.
-Initial ideas for the palace drew stylistically on Nuremberg Castle and envisaged a simple building in place of the old Vorderhohenschwangau Castle, but they were rejected and replaced by increasingly extensive drafts, culminating in a bigger palace modelled on the Wartburg.
-The king insisted on a detailed plan and on personal approval of each and every draft.
+Initial ideas for the palace drew stylistically on Nuremberg Castle and envisaged a simple building in place of the old Vorderhohenschwangau Castle.
+Still, they were rejected and replaced by increasingly extensive drafts, culminating in a bigger palace modelled on the Wartburg.
+The king insisted on a detailed plan and on personal approval of every draft.
 Ludwig's control went so far that the palace has been regarded as his own creation rather than that of the architects involved.
 Whereas contemporary architecture critics derided Neuschwanstein, one of the last big palace building projects of the 19th century, as kitsch, Neuschwanstein and Ludwig II's other buildings are now counted among the major works of European historicism.
 For financial reasons, a project similar to Neuschwanstein—Falkenstein Castle—never got past the planning stages.

 The palace can be regarded as typical of 19th-century architecture.
 The shapes of Romanesque (simple geometric figures such as cuboids and semicircular arches), Gothic (upward-pointing lines, slim towers, delicate embellishments), and Byzantine architecture and art (the Throne Hall décor) were mingled in an eclectic fashion and supplemented with 19th-century technical achievements.
-The Patrona Bavariae and Saint George on the court face of the Palas (main building) are depicted in the local Lüftlmalerei style, a fresco technique typical for Allgäu farmers' houses, while the unimplemented drafts for the Knights' House gallery foreshadow elements of Art Nouveau.
+The Patrona Bavariae and Saint George on the court face of the Palas (main building) are depicted in the local Lüftlmalerei style, a fresco technique typical for Allgäu farmers' houses.
+At the same time, the unimplemented drafts for the Knights' House gallery foreshadow elements of Art Nouveau.
 Characteristic of Neuschwanstein's design are theatre themes: Christian Jank drew on coulisse drafts from his time as a scenic painter.
-The basic style was first planned to be neo-Gothic but the palace was primarily built in Romanesque style in the end.
+The basic style was first planned to be neo-Gothic, but the palace was primarily built in the Romanesque style in the end.
 The operatic themes moved gradually from Tannhäuser and Lohengrin to Parsifal.